 "Lyrical, Magical!"
-A pink circle spread out at her feet, filled with innumerable interlocking sigils.
-Takamachi Nanoha, nine years old, raised her small hand, conjuring forth a brilliant light.
-"Holy Light, come to my hand... under my guidance, reverberate throughout the sky!" she raised the light above her head and sent the empty can in her free hand hurtling skywards.
+A pink circle spreads out at her feet, filled with innumerable interlocking sigils.
+Takamachi Nanoha, nine years old, raises her small hand, calling forth a brilliant light.
+"Holy Light, come to my hand... under my guidance, reverberate throughout the sky!" she raises the light above her head and sends the empty soda can in her free hand hurtling skywards.
 "Divine Shooter, shoot!"
-In a flash, the light burst upwards, rapidly overtaking the can.
-Nanoha's brow furrowed, eyes shut.
+In a flash, the light bursts upwards, overtaking the can.
+Nanoha's brow furrows, eyes shut.
 "Control..."
-The light curved, struck the can and juggled it into the air, over and over again.
-Nanoha's focus was entirely inwards; she could only just hear Raging Heart counting up from its spot on the park bench.
+The light curves, strikes the can and juggles it into the air, over and over again.
+Nanoha's focus is entirely inwards; she can only just hear Raging Heart counting up from its spot on the park bench.

 [XIII.
 XIX.
 XX.
 XXI.]

-She could have kept going like this indefinitely, but that wouldn't be training.
-Nanoha let out a breath and increased the pace.
+She could have keep going like this indefinitely, but that wouldn't be training.
+Nanoha lets out a breath and increases the pace.
 "Accelerate...!"
-With her bullet moving twice as fast, it was twice as difficult to control.
-The clanking sound of the bullet smashing into the thrown can filled the air, threatening to distract her, and she clamped down on the notion, unwilling to let her attention waver.
+The pink ball blurs into a line through the sky.
+With her bullet moving twice as fast, it's twice as difficult to control; the clanking sound of the bullet smashing into the thrown can threatens to distract her, and she bites her lip, forcing her attention to the task.

-Nanoha let her breath out and opened her eyes, tracking the rapidly-falling can.
-She swung her hand, calling the bullet nearer.
+Nanoha lets her breath out and opens her eyes, tracking the falling can.
+She swings her hand, calling the bullet nearer.
 "Last one...!"
-As the can fell level with her, the pink bullet whizzed by, smashing it towards a trash can... but it hit the rim and bounced off.
-Nanoha sighed.
+As the can falls level with her, the pink bullet whizzes by, smashing it towards a trash can... but it hits the rim and bounces off, rattling to the grass.
+Nanoha sighs.
 So close.

 [DON'T MIND, MY MASTER]

-"Thanks, Raging Heart..." she laughed self-effacingly and scooped the can up herself.
+"Thanks, Raging Heart..." she laughs, self-effacing, and scoops the can up by hand.
 "How would you grade my training today?"

 [ABOUT 80 POINTS]

 "I see."
 That wasn't a big improvement over yesterday, but it wasn't a loss, either.
-Maybe if she'd hit the can at a better angle... although she'd need to work on the speed of her eyes if she wanted to do that with accuracy.
+Maybe if she hits the can at a better angle... although she needs to work on the speed of her eyes if she wants to do that with any consistency.
 So much to do.
-Nanoha turned, viewing the sunrise from the park she'd chosen for her training.
-The tiredness was a constant companion, but she'd never felt at rest if she wasn't doing anything.
-Nearly seven... she tied Raging Heart – the little red sphere that had come to be her closest companion – around her neck and turned to leave.
-If she didn't hurry, she'd be late for breakfast.
+Nanoha turns, viewing the sunrise from the park she'd chosen for her training.
+Fatigue was a constant companion, but she'd never felt at ease if she wasn't doing anything.
+Nearly seven... she ties Raging Heart – the little red sphere that had come to be her closest companion – around her neck and turns to leave.
+If she doesn't hurry, she'll be late for breakfast.

-Morning only threw Nanoha one curveball.
-Everything else was the same: her father reading the newspaper, her mother and sister making breakfast, her sister complaining about missing Yuuno... but the best thing was a new video message from Fate.
+Morning only throws Nanoha one curveball.
+Everything else is the same: her father reading the newspaper, her mother and sister making breakfast, her sister complaining about missing Yuuno... but the best thing is the thing that throws her off her routine: a new video message from Fate.
 Nanoha thanked her brother, only too happy to hear something from her friend... the criminal law trial she'd been involved in with the Mid-Childan courts had taken a long time, but was finally nearing its end; hopefully they could meet soon.
-In reality, that was what was occupying Nanoha's mind more than anything else, and it was taking a lot of willpower to keep her focus on her training – letting Raging Heart drain her Linker Core to zero while she slept to exercise it like any other organ, physical training in the mornings, image training during schoolwork... it never ended.
+In reality, that's what's occupying Nanoha's mind more than anything else, and it's taking a lot of willpower to keep her focus on her training – letting Raging Heart drain her Linker Core to zero while she slept to exercise it like any other organ, physical training in the mornings, image training during schoolwork... it never ended.

 Nanoha checked the black ribbons that held up her auburn hair one last time before she left, making sure they were still in place.
 A gift from a friend.
 Fate...

-"This isn't good." she crouched over the enforcer's limp body, frowning deeply.
-They weren't dead, but they were like that when she got there, even though it was her they'd been tracking down.
-The TSAB's special Belkan branch, with customized, noble-style uniforms and spear Devices.
+"This isn't good." she crouches over the enforcer's limp body, frowning deeply.
+They weren't dead, but they were like that when she got there, even though it's her they'd been tracking down dark alleys and winter nights.
+Not your normal combat mages – these ones had customized their uniforms, and their Devices, dead without a Linker Core to fuel them with magic, are in the form of spears.
+She recognized them, of course: the TSAB's specialized Belkan branch, descended from immigrants and Knights of old.
 The problem, however, was that she didn't sense anything resembling magic from them.
 "What do you think, Skull Heart?"

-The Jolly Roger pendant hanging around neck almost seemed to twitch.
-The eyes and mouth glowed golden against the black jewel it was set into.
+The Jolly Roger pendant hanging around neck almost seems to twitch.
+The eyes and mouth glow golden against the black jewel it's set into.
 [NO MAGIC DETECTED]

-"That's what I thought." the woman stood up, shook her hair back.
+"That's what I thought." the woman stands up and shakes her dark hair back.
 "Earth, huh...
 I haven't been here since I was a kid.
 This is where that kid they're calling the White Devil is from, too.
-Probably best to not stick around for too long... but this is worrying.
-If something's going around draining people's Linker Cores..." she rubbed her chin.
-"Hm, the TSAB is going to be all over this.
+Probably best to not stick around for too long... but, this is worrying.
+If something's going around draining people's Linker Cores..." she rubs her chin.
+"The TSAB is going to be all over this.
 I'd better not eat them or I'll draw all kinds of heat... still, now I'm curious.
 Wanna go look?"

 Can you find it, Vita?